dankimio/Wordsflow/README.md

 # Wordsflow

-Spaced-repetition (flashcards) app written in Swift.
+A flashcards app written in Swift.